 Feeling burnt out over trying to fix an oven that won’t work?
 Whether you’re looking to furnish your dream kitchen or replace an old unit that’s only serving up plates of disappointment, shopping for a new cooking appliance isn’t easy and can get seriously pricey.
 Plus, while the basics of using different oven settings won’t have changed much since your last purchase, there are now plenty of ‘techy’ features and functions that can make the decision even more confusing.
 That’s why it pays to do your research, so you can find the best oven for you.
 That’s also where we come in.

-This year, we’ve grilled more than 900 Aussies for their feedback on the oven they’ve installed and used in their home in the last three months.
-Respondents rated brands on their cooking performance and reliability, functionality and features, ease of use, ease of cleaning, design and overall satisfaction.
-Those which met the minimum required survey sample size of 30 responses are featured in our results.
+This year, we’ve grilled more than 700 Aussies for their feedback on the oven they’ve installed and used in their home in the last three months.
+Respondents rated brands on their cooking performance and reliability, functionality and features, ease of use, ease of cleaning, design, value for money and overall satisfaction.
+Manufacturers that met the minimum required survey sample size of 30 responses are featured in our results.

 Here’s a selection of several Smeg ovens: